Losing your job or getting fired

 - Do not stay quiet

 You may feel embarrassed to tell people you lost your job.
 That is normal.
 However, telling people will help you.
-Your friends and family may think of you when jobs open up.
+Your friends and family may think of you when they hear of jobs.
 They may be able to introduce you to people who can help.

 - Do not get discouraged